 - cloud-free conditions only or both cloud-free and actual weather conditions - the geographical coordinates of the site of interest, - the elevation of this site above sea-level.
-By default, the application uses well-known digital elevation models, such as NASA-SRTM, - the period of time: begin data, end date, - the summarization, i.e. the period of integration of the SSI, e.g. hourly irradiation. - time reference - format
+By default, the application uses well-known digital elevation models, such as NASA-SRTM. - the period of time: begin data, end date, - the summarization, i.e. the period of integration of the SSI, e.g. hourly irradiation. - time reference - format

-There are two options to perform a data request - either interactively via the CAMS Atmosphere Data Store or via a API request.
+There are two options to perform a data request - either interactively via the CAMS Atmosphere Data Store or via an API request.
 An example API request can be generated using the online form.

-6.8.
-Format of products
+7.3.3 Format of products

-6.8.1.
-Data formats
+7.3.3.1 Data formats

-Three formats are provided: CSV (comma-separated values), binary NetCDF and binary HDF formats.
-Note that the HDF format is only available in the script access mode.
+Two formats are provided: CSV (comma-separated values) and binary NetCDF.

 The CSV format is a human-readable format, more exactly an ASCII format.
 Each value is separated from the others by a comma or a semi-column.
 It can be easily ingested by tools such as Microsoft or OpenOffice suites, Matlab or proprietary applications written in any language (e.g., C, PHP, Python...).
+Note that it uses English formatted decimal delimiters - on non-English keyboard computers this may cause trouble when reading e.g. in Microsoft Excel or similar tools assuming their local keyboard settings.